PRF Crop Insurance

 - Must select at least two, 2-month time periods (Index Intervals) where rain is important to your operation or shows the highest return on investment.

 - Indemnity payments are made after an interval closes if a loss is incurred.
-No adjusters needed.
+No adjusters are needed.
 Claims are paid automatically based on data from NOAA.

 - Production reporting, record keeping, or loss adjustments not required.